 Yes.
-All Decision Notices are made publically available, They are displayed in the main reception of Sir Charles Frossard House and in the foyer of the Royal Court for two to three weeks after being issued.
-All Decision Notices are published on the States website (www.gov.gg/planningpanel) and copies can be obtained, on request, from the Secretary.
+All Decision Notices are made publically available, they are displayed in the main reception of Sir Charles Frossard House and in the foyer of the Royal Court for two to three weeks after being issued.
+They are also published on the Panel's website (www.gov.gg/planningpanel) and copies can be obtained, on request, from the Secretary.

-10. Appeal Outcomes
+12. Appeal Outcomes